Shcoobz/basicJS_custom-countdown/README.md

 ---

 _Note: This document provides an overview of Custom Countdown.
 For detailed instructions and more information, please refer to the source code documentation._

+_This project has been enhanced and converted into a React-based application, which can be viewed [here](https://github.com/Shcoobz/react_custom-countdown/).
+The React version integrates more advanced state management and component-based architecture for improved maintainability and scalability._